perl5-dbi/dbi/doc/DBD-Multiplex.md

     **last\_result\_most\_common**

-    Execute the requested method against each child handle, not stopping after the errors, and returning the most common result (eg three-way-voting etc).
+    Execute the requested method against each child handle, not stopping after the errors, and returning the most common result (e.g. three-way-voting etc).
     Not yet implemented.

 - **mx\_shuffle**